Blog

 How to recruit specialty volunteer populations for early-phase clinical research

-Furthermore, expanding sales growth in global pharmaceutical markets is driving drug development to Europe and Asia.
-Therefore, multi-ethnic approaches to clinical trial programs, such as ethnobridging for native Asian populations living in other countries, must account for cultural differences to satisfy international regulatory authorities.
+Furthermore, growth in global pharmaceutical markets is driving drug development in Europe and Asia.
+Multi-ethnic approaches to clinical trial programs, such as ethnobridging for native Asian populations living in other countries, must account for cultural differences to satisfy international regulatory authorities.

-An experienced partner can effectively target hard-to-recruit populations such as the elderly, post-menopausal, hypertensive, Type II diabetics, healthy smokers, obese and Japanese subjects.
+An experienced partner can effectively target hard-to-recruit populations such as the elderly, post-menopausal, hypertensive, and healthy smokers, to name a few.

-Such a partner will demonstrate a successful track record and can provide metrics regarding:
+Such a partner will demonstrate a successful track record with metrics including:

 • Number of studies completed